-Dr. Dunn has been trained in proper treatment of Jaw pain/clicking.
+Dr. Dunn and Dr. Kulm have been trained in proper treatment of Jaw pain/clicking.
 Various soft tissue techniques, muscle activation, and movement corrections are very effective at treating TMJ/TMD.

 Some Things that can cause or aggravate Jaw pain